bclover/real-world-functional-programming-book/gitbook/part5/tacit_programming.md

 ### Flow

 However, you see the nesting up there?
 The `equalsHuman(getTypeOrUnknown(person))` part.
 Once you have 2 or more functions nested like this, you can break them into a line using `flow`.
 It allows you to compose functions into a chain or set of pipes, just like Promises do, but synchronously.
-Don't worry if this is hard to grok, we've devoted an entire section to flow in [composing functions](composing_functions.md) in this chapter.
+See the previous chapter [composing functions](composing_functions.md) for a refresh on how `flow` works.

 To make the filter predicate point-free, we have to remove that `person` parameter.
 The only way to do that is to write a function that wraps `equalsHuman` and `getTypeOrUnknown`: